 Students should view the oral component as an opportunity to get feedback on their ideas and plans.
-As an example, a student may use the brief presentation to highlight challenges or problems that he or she needs help addressing before moving forward with work on a dissertation proposal.
+As an example, a student may use the brief presentation to highlight challenges or problems that they need help addressing before moving forward with work on a dissertation proposal.